Something of the night about him: "Something of the night about him"

 Relations between Widdecombe and Howard had been poor ever since they publicly clashed in the House of Commons over the sacking of Derek Lewis in 1995, when Widdecombe accused her boss of misleading the House.
 Widdecombe had felt increasingly guilty regarding her failure to resign ever since.
-In 1997, however, in the words of Michael Crick, "Howard's emergence as a leadership contender gave her a chance to atone for what she now regarded as her earlier cowardice".
+In 1997, in the words of Michael Crick, "Howard's emergence as a leadership contender gave her a chance to atone for what she now regarded as her earlier cowardice".
 (Note: In her 1997 Commons speech she stated, "I nearly resigned, and now regret not doing so.
 I put that on record, I now regret not doing so".)

 Widdecombe had been considering the phrase for several months and had tested it on several colleagues before using it against Howard.
-On one occasion, she told the Home Office Permanent Secretary, "I'm sorry, but there's just something of the night here", and when she realised that the phrase was both easily understood and correctly interpreted, she deliberately used it to damage his leadership prospects.
+On one occasion, she told the Home Office permanent secretary, "I'm sorry, but there's just something of the night here", and when she realised that the phrase was both easily understood and correctly interpreted, she deliberately used it to damage his leadership prospects.
 (Note: Widdecombe further explained to BBC Radio Four that she "[t]ried it on a couple of other people who reacted similarly and I thought 'Right, I've got a phrase that people understand'.
 You only understand a phrase like that if you don't have to explain it.")

 On 10 May 1997, in a lobby phone call with the political editor of The Sunday Times, Michael Prescott, she divulged the contents of a planned letter to Major in which she highlighted Howard's faults.
 In this conversation she mentioned that Howard had "something of the night about him".
 Widdecombe deliberately repeated the remark several times and, notwithstanding that the call was off the record, made it clear to Prescott that she would not object to her name being linked to it.
 Prescott's article duly appeared in the following day's edition under the headline "Howard Damned by his Minister as Dangerous".

 Widdecombe's soundbite caught the imagination of both the media and the public.
 She repeated the phrase in the Commons in an extensive speech against Howard nine days later.
 The occasion was the debate on the new government's programme, with Jack Straw presenting the Home Office brief.
-Straw subsequently recalled, that "the day is not, however, remembered for anything I said, but for Ann Widdecombe’s dramatic attack".
+Straw subsequently recalled, that "the day is not, however, remembered for anything I said, but for Ann Widdecombe's dramatic attack".